Maria Aszklar: Senior

 She became age eligible for senior competitions in 2025, being incorporated into the Polish senior group.
 She made her debut at the World Cup in Sofia, winning bronze in the All-Around and with 5 ribbons with her group mates.
 In Tashkent they won gold in the All-Around and with 3 balls & 2 hoops as well as silver with 5 ribbons.
-In June she participated in the European Championships in Tallin, finishing 7th overall and in the 5 ribbons final.
+In June she participated in the European Championships in Tallinn, finishing 7th overall and in the 5 ribbons final.
 The following month she won silver with 5 ribbons at the World Cup in Milan.
 A week later they won all three silver medals at the stage in Cluj-Napoca.
 In August, she competed at the 2025 World Championships in Rio de Janeiro, alongside Vesna Pietrzak, Madoka Przybylska, Magdalena Szewczuk, Melody Wasiewicz-Hanc and Julia Wojciechowska.
 They were 8th in All-Around, 7th with 5 ribbons and 8th with 3 balls & 2 hoops.